 Coppell is a medium-sized city located in the state of Texas.
 With a population of 41,941 people and eight constituent neighborhoods, Coppell is the 74th largest community in Texas.

 Coppell home prices are not only among the most expensive in Texas, but Coppell real estate also consistently ranks among the most expensive in America.

 Coppell is a decidedly white-collar city, with fully 92.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Coppell is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Coppell who work in management occupations (18.14%), sales jobs (12.46%), and business and financial occupations (12.17%).

 Also of interest is that Coppell has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Coppell is a great place for families with children to consider.
-First of all, many other families with children live here, making Coppell a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Coppell has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Coppell is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Coppell’s overall crime rate is lower than average for the country.

 The most common language spoken in Coppell is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Langs. of India.